misson20000/Atmosphere/docs/components/fusee/fusee.md

 Fusée-secondary contains various .kip [modules](https://github.com/joelc608/Atmosphere/tree/master/docs/modules).
 These modules modify existing features in the OS, and can also add new ones.

-Fusée is also capable of chainloading other environments including Linux and many more.
+Fusée is also capable of chainloading other environments such as Linux.